Zweih/qp/README.md

   - `--where conflicts=sdl2`   -> query by packages that conflict with `sdl2`
   - `--where arch=x86_64`      -> query by packages that are built for `x86_64` CPUs
   - `--where license=GPL`      -> query by package licenses that contain `GPL`
+  - `--where description="linux kernel"` -> query by package descriptions that contain "linux kernel"
 - `-O <field>:<direction>` | `--order <field>:<direction>`: sort results ascending or descending (default sort is `date:asc`):
   - `date`    -> sort by installation date
   - `name`    -> sort alphabetically by package name